Huashan (Flower Mountain)

-Hua Mountain is located 120 kilometers east of Xi'an, about 3 hours from the city centre.
-There are five peaks that make up the mountain: Cloud Terrace Peak (North Peak, 1613m), Jade Maiden Peak (Middle Peak, 2042m), Sunrise Peak (East Peak, 2100m), Lotus Peak (West Peak, 2038m) and Landing Wild Goose Peak (South Peak, 2160m).
-North Peak, the lowest of the five, is the starting point.
-It has three ways up it: the six kilometer winding track from Huashan village, the cable car or the path beneath it.
+There are five peaks that make up the mountain: Cloud Terrace Peak (North Peak, 1613m), Jade Maiden Peak (Middle Peak, 2042m), Sunrise Peak (East Peak, 2100m), Lotus Peak (West Peak, 2038m), and Landing Wild Goose Peak (South Peak, 2160m).

 Recommended Xi'an Tours

 Hi zyj225, there is no direct train or bus from Xian to Huangshan, you can go to Hefei first, then transfer to Huangshan.
 Or you can go direct from Xian by air.
 Regards, WhitneyWhitney Liao Replied on 2012-08-09

 - Free Things to Do